dtigrett/Python-Data-Analysis-and-Visualization/README.md

 # What is the weather like?

 "What's the weather like as we approach the equator?"
-Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator using the CityPy Python Library, and the OpenWeatherMap API.
+Created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator using the CityPy Python Library, and the OpenWeatherMap API.

 ![](images/download.jpg)